 So, how do we play an Em (E minor) chord?
 You always start by tuning your guitar, like we explained in the blog post about the basic E chord.
 Then you have a look the chord diagram and you get your fingers in the right position on the fretboard.
 So let’s start with step one.

-Step 1 – Tune your guitar in E
+Step 1 – Tune your guitar to E

 Playing guitar is a centuries-old craft.
 And throughout history musicians have experimented with different ways of tuning their instruments.

 How about an open D tuning, which is frequently used in metal.
 Or an Eb tuning, popular in grunge and rock.
 Those are cool but not relevant for the lesson at hand.
 So, let’s start at the beginning.
-Tuning your guitar in E. Check out our blog post with tips & tricks for tuning your guitar.
+Tuning your guitar to E. Check out our blog post with tips & tricks for tuning your guitar.
 You can use an analog or digital tuner, or a tuning app like KARANG.

 Step 2 – Study the Em chord diagram